dbohdan/recur/README.md

 ### Standard output

 The command's [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) is passed through to recur's standard output by default.
-To prevent this and only print the output of the final, successful attempt if there is a successful attempt, use the option `-O`/`--hold-stdout`.
+To prevent this and only print the output of the final, successful attempt (if there is one), use the option `-O`/`--hold-stdout`.
 With this option, recur buffers the command's stdout in memory and only prints it if the success condition is met or the condition expression calls `flush_stdout`.

 ```none